 What is a Gable Roof?
-History, Pros & Cons
+Pros, Cons & Types

 If you drive through the city, you’ll see many roof styles and shapes.
 One of the most common roofs you’ll see is the gable roof.
 Remember drawing a square with a triangle on top as a house when you were young?
 That’s a gable roof.

 As with anything construction-related, there are advantages and disadvantages to doing things a certain way.
 The same is true with a gable roof.
 Below we will discuss the pros and cons of a gable roof and its variants.